 The Cook Islands is a parliamentary democracy, with Queen Elizabeth II the Head of State, represented by the Governor-General HE Tom Marsters.
-The Cook Islands is a self-governing state in free association with New Zealand, an arrangement dating from August 1965.
+The Cook Islands is a self-governing state in free association with New Zealand, an arrangement dating from August 1965 – their 50th anniversary of self-government celebrated in 2015.
 Under the terms of the free association, Cook Islanders hold New Zealand citizenship and enjoy the right of free access to New Zealand.
 The Cook Islands retains close links with New Zealand, where it maintains its only diplomatic office overseas.

 System of Government